 By the Numbers

 The ESD core is composed of courses focused on various methods for analysis and modelling of engineering systems.
-These courses, shown in green, are offered every year in terms 4, 5, and 6.
+These courses, shown in red, are offered every year in terms 4, 5, and 6.
 Full term courses are 12 credits and half term courses are 6 credits, corresponding to the number of weeks of instruction.
 Click on the courses in the diagram below for more information about each course.

 The capstone is a culminating project that allows students to use the skills they have learned in ESD in a real world industry or research project.
 The capstone projects often focus on interdisciplinary applications, solved by a team of students chosen appropriately from different pillars.